Saad-Hussain31/Customer-Analytics-/README.md

 # Customer-Analytics-Python-
-Segmentation of customers using unsupervised learning algorithms and applying deep learning model for future prediction about most fruitful segment of customers.
+The STP framework of marketing is the backbone of this machine learning project.
+Segmentation is done using unsupervised learning algorithms and supervised learning determines the most fruitful segments for targeting and positioning of products in the future.